Tech-Trailblazers/itwperformancepolymers-com-documentation/README.md

 ## 🌍 Final Thoughts

-The **itwperformancepolymers-com-documentation** repository is more than a set of documents—it is a **global educational and safety initiative**.
+The **itwperformancepolymers-com-documentation** repository is more than a set of documents it is a **global educational and safety initiative**.

 By sharing SDS/MSDS openly, we: